Martin Ney: Confession

 During his interrogation, Ney stated that he had committed the three murders in order to cover up the sexual abuse and not be identified as a culprit.
 According to Ney, he strangled Jahr because he had taken him to his car and feared that the boy might have noted his license plate number.
 Ney also claimed to have spent a few days on a holiday with Dennis Rostel in a holiday home near Holstebro in Denmark before strangling him.
 Ney claimed that he smothered Klein because he defended himself against Ney's abuse too loudly.

 Ney had already been suspected by the police prior to his arrest.
 At the age of 17, he had threatened two parents from Bremen with kidnapping and killing their children.
 In 1989, he was convicted for the extortion of 150,000 Deutsche Mark under juvenile criminal law while performing charitable work.

 After his criminal record was wiped from the educational register at the age of 24, Ney applied for a foster son in 1995 at the Social Services Office in Bremen.
-At the time, Ney was a young and single student who lived in a Bundesausbildungsförderungsgesetz.
+At the time, Ney was a young and single student who lived on a Bundesausbildungsförderungsgesetz budget.
 Though regarded as an unusual candidate for such a role, the youth welfare office accepted him as a foster father due to the small number of available foster parents.

 A guardianship judge of the district court of Bremen-Blumenthal, in front of whom Ney had previously appeared as a teenager because of the attempted extortion, spoke twice to Ney in 1996, granting him custody of the 12-year-old boy.
 The boy lived with Ney until he was old enough to leave, but was never sexually abused by him.